jFarrow02/devops-bootcamp/ch12-iac-with-terraform/01-intro-to-terraform.md

 ## How to Make Terraform Take Action?
 Commands:

-1. `refresh`: query ifra provider to get current state
+1. `refresh`: query infra provider to get current state
 2. `plan`: create an execution plan to achieve desired state defined in configuration file
 3. `apply`: execute the plan
 4. `destroy`: destroy the resources/infrastructure in the proper order